raspberrychris/kidsteepees/content/blog/Badabulle-Indoor-Or-Outdoor-Tipi-Review.md

 ### Product Description

+The Badabulle Indoor or Outdoor Tipi is a tepee that your child will love!
+The assembly is really easy: simply open the fabric, put the 4 pegs in the ground and you're done!
+It takes no more than 5 minutes to set up.
+This tipi can be used both indoors and outdoors.
+Its large size makes it perfect for playing with friends or siblings.
+Inside, there's a comfortable mattress that helps children to sleep better when they have nightmares or if their room is too cold.
+The tipi comes with an instruction manual.

 - **FAST ASSEMBLY** This child's tepee is super easy to set up and only takes 5 minutes.

 - **STURDY TEEPEE** 4 pegs are supplied to hold it firmly in place in the ground for outdoor use